 Now that You Have Quit Smoking, You Need to Stay Quit

-Depending on whether or not you are using pharmaceuticals like Chantix or Zyban to ease withdrawal, or nicotine replacement therapy in the form of gum, patches, lozenges or nasal spray, to help you through the initial stages of smoking cessation, you may also be experiencing intense physical cravings.
+Depending on whether or not you are using pharmaceuticals like Chantix or Zyban to ease withdrawal—or if you are using nicotine replacement therapy in the form of gum, patches, lozenges or nasal spray to help you through the initial stages of smoking cessation—you may also be experiencing intense physical cravings.
 In the early days and weeks of cessation you almost certainly will find yourself faced with some serious psychological triggers that can lead you back to smoking, where you definitely do NOT want to go.

 Even one puff at this stage can blow your entire quitting effort out of the water.
-Along with the tips I am going to give you in this hub, I want you to remember one key thing.
+Along with the tips I am going to give you in this article, I want you to remember one key thing.
 The desire to smoke will almost always pass within ten minutes.
-Before you take a puff, just wait..... tell yourself that if you still want it in ten minutes you can have it.
-IN ten minutes, I guarantee you will be able to resist the urge.
+Before you take a puff, just wait... tell yourself that if you still want it in ten minutes you can have it.
+In ten minutes, I guarantee you will be able to resist the urge.
 The more times you can do this, the stronger you will become.

 You Are Not an Exception to the Rule

-But, you say you had a cigarette at a party last night and it has not lead you down the garden path?
+You say you had a cigarette at a party last night, and it has not led you down the garden path?
 I say, not yet.
-Do it a few more times and you will be right back to smoking because you have to not because you want to.
+Do it a few more times and you will be right back to smoking because you have to, not because you want to.

 Why Former Smokers Relapse